acerzhoux/RaschKit/README.md

    polytomous items not continuously scored are recoded.
 3. freq_resps_cat() solved a bug of disappearing letter response types and supports NA frequencies now.
+4. Added output types of ConQuest results in .xls format.

 ===== v1.0.2 Updates =====
 1. Suppressed ConQuest, Rmd, and other unnecessary printing in R console.